android-rcs/rcsjta/DevEnv.md

 #Prerequisites
+- Check that your git environment and IDE are configured to use JDK 1.7.

-Configure the ANDROID_HOME environment variable based on the location of the Android SDK.
+- Configure the ANDROID_HOME environment variable based on the location of the Android SDK.

-Also add the ANDROID_HOME/tools and ANDROID_HOME/platform-tools to your PATH.
+- Add the ANDROID_HOME/tools and ANDROID_HOME/platform-tools to your PATH.

 #Build the whole SDK